armsd/aRMSD/README.md

 a) Usage as Python application:

-Simply download the project from GitHub and navigate to the armsd folder and run aRMSD.py, e.g. from command line
+Simply download the project from GitHub, navigate to the armsd folder and run aRMSD.py, e.g. from command line

 ```bash
 python aRMSD.py